celioricardoprates/celio_ricardo/README.md

 # Cabeçalho 4 Uni Bh

-# Cabeçaho 5 Os alunos presentes sao:Celio
+# Cabeçaho 5 Os alunos presentes sao:Celio , Richard, lucas, Marcelo, Richard e thiago
-Prates

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for